 - Be a role model, displaying consistently high standards of behaviour and appearance (disciplined/committed/time keeping). - Always use language that is child appropriate and socially acceptable. - Always work in an open environment.
 You should avoid unnecessary private situations and discourage secrets and/or closed communications. - Make the experience of the sporting activity fun and enjoyable for all involved.
-In doing this, you should promote fairness and confront and manage any bullying. - Be familiar with Wolves Anti Bullying Policy and ensure that children and young people know how to raise concerns or worries. - Treat all children and young people equally and with respect and dignity. - Always put the welfare of the child or young person first. - Avoid unnecessary physical contact and maintain a safe and appropriate distance with children and young people. - Where any form of manual/physical support is required it should be provided in an open environment and with the consent of the child or young person.
+In doing this, you should promote fairness and confront and manage any bullying. - Be familiar with Wolves Anti Bullying Policy and ensure that vulnerable adults and young people know how to raise concerns or worries. - Treat all vulnerable adults and young people equally and with respect and dignity. - Always put the welfare of the vulnerable adult or young person first. - Avoid unnecessary physical contact and maintain a safe and appropriate distance with vulnerable adults and young people. - Where any form of manual/physical support is required it should be provided in an open environment and with the consent of the adult at risk, children and/or young person.
 Physical contact can be appropriate and, sometimes a necessary part of training.
-However, it must be neither intrusive nor disturbing and the child or young person's consent must be obtained prior to the contact. - Where supervising groups of children or young people in changing rooms, always ensure staff members work in pairs.
+However, it must be neither intrusive nor disturbing and the adult at risk, child or young person's consent must be obtained prior to the contact. - Where supervising groups of adults at risk, children and/or young people in changing rooms, always ensure staff members work in pairs.

-- Written parental consent is required if club officials are required to transport children and young people or for any significant travel arrangements e.g. tours/overnight stays. - There must always be a qualified first aider present or readily available. - Whilst at away events, adults should not unnecessarily enter a child or young person's room and they should never invite children or young people into their own room. - When providing feedback to children and young people, make sure it is constructive and encouraging as opposed to negative criticism. - Where the club acts in loco parentis, secure written consent from parents and guardians for the administration of emergency medical treatment and first aid. - Ensure that a written record is kept of any incidents or injuries that occur.
-This record should include details of the incident, any action taken, and any treatment given. - Ensure all communication with persons under 18 is conducted with parental consent.
-Any text messages or social media contact with children or young people must be for the sole purpose of facilitating arrangements and should always be made using the business mobile telephone provided.
-It is better practice to jointly communicate with the parent or guardian and child.
+- Written guardianship consent is required if club officials are required to transport vulnerable adults and young people or for any significant travel arrangements e.g. tours/overnight stays. - There must always be a qualified first aider present or readily available. - Whilst at away events, adults should not unnecessarily enter a vulnerable adult or young person's room and they should never invite an adult at risk or young people into their own room. - When providing feedback to vulnerable adults and young people, make sure it is constructive and encouraging as opposed to negative criticism. - Where the club acts in loco parentis, secure written consent from parents and guardians for the administration of emergency medical treatment and first aid. - Ensure that a written record is kept of any incidents or injuries that occur.
+This record should include details of the incident, any action taken, and any treatment given. - Ensure all communication with vulnerable persons over 18 is conducted with guardian consent.
+Any text messages or social media contact with vulnerable adults or young people must be for the sole purpose of facilitating arrangements and should always be made using the business mobile telephone provided.
+It is better practice to jointly communicate with the adults at risk and guardian.